-The Mount Shasta chapter of the Ninety-Nines International Organization of Women Pilots, Inc., is offering a $1500 scholarship to local women.
+The Mount Shasta chapter of the Ninety-Nines International Organization of Women Pilots, Inc., is offering one - $2000 scholarships to local women.
 The scholarship can be used by the recipient to obtain the private pilot license, or toward an advanced rating to further her pursuit of an aviation career.

 Additional Ninety Nines Scholarships

 The applicant must be a resident of Shasta, Trinity, Siskiyou, Modoc, Tehama, Glenn, or Butte County.

 The applicant must have passed the written exam, soloed and have a current medical before money is awarded, but not necessarily before application.
 If an advanced rating is the goal, the applicant must also have a current flight review and all prerequisite ratings for the rating she seeks before money will be awarded, but not necessarily before application.

 - Must be a current 99’s member prior to award.

 - If under the age of 18 years of age, the applicant must have the consent of either a parent or guardian.